paed01/bpmn-engine/API.md

 - `callback`: optional callback
   - `err`: Error if any
   - `definition`: Executing definition
-  - `siblings`: List of all definitions
+  - `siblings`: List of all definitions including executing

 ```javascript
 'use strict';